Azure-Samples/apim-devportal-identity-delegation/ReadMe.md

 Make sure to provide the correct values for these variables to ensure proper authentication and authorization within the environment.

 Note: It's important to keep sensitive information, such as personal IDs and secrets, private and secure.
 Be cautious when sharing your `.env` file or these values with others.

+Delegation key

+Make sure to add your delegation endpoint in your APIM with either your localhost or your webapp.
+Should look something like this: http://localhost:3000/delegation
+Then generate a delegation key and add it to the env variables in base64 format.

 ### 🚘 Deploy Azure resources 🚘
 - Run the following command to deploy the Azure resources: